There is a big difference between warranties and service contracts. A warranty

 who keep a close eye on their budgets, service contracts make sense if

-they plan to put a lot of miles on their vehicles in a short period of
+they plan to put a lot of miles on their vehicles in a short period of time.

-a service contract could be worth its weight in gold.
+contract could be worth its weight in gold.
 Otherwise the manufacturer’s

 basic warranties are usually adequate.